"The purest shall be rulers of the earth, the least known,

-Mainstream society tends to take and promote the view that sensitivity is a kind of weakness and that being kind-hearted and moral is often a sign of cowardice and self-righteousness (on the concept of 'pussy' - as well as 'dick' and 'arsehole' - see earlier post Team America: Dicks and Pussies).
+Mainstream society tends to take and promote the view that sensitivity is a kind of weakness and that being kind-hearted and moral is often a sign of cowardice and self-righteousness (on the concept of 'pussy' - as well as 'dick' and 'arsehole' - see earlier post Team America: Dicks,Pussies and A-Holes).

 I agree that sensitivity can lead to feeling touchy and emotionally vulnerable but I largely view sensitive people as stronger and more in touch with themselves than hard-nosed, emotionally constipated and repressed 'tough' men and women who often find themselves preaching and acting philosophies of hate and stigmatisation that are common currency in mainstream political discourse.